ykarpovich/msg.reader/README.md

 # MSG Reader

-MSG Reader is a Outlook Item File (.msg) reader that is built with HTML5.
+MSG Reader is an Outlook Item File (.msg) reader that is built with HTML5.

 Allows to parse and extract necessary information (attachment included) from .msg file.